 Vegan English Muffins

 Make your own Vegan English Muffins — it’s easier than you might think.
-This crispy bread recipe makes a perfect breakfast treat.
-You can also use it for a sandwich or snack or any time of day.
+These crispy muffins are perfect for breakfast or any time of day.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

-• Vegan Buttermilk — We’ll create vegan buttermilk by combining plant-based milk (my favorite for this is soy milk or almond milk) combined with apple cider vinegar.
+- Vegan Buttermilk — We’ll create vegan buttermilk by combining plant-based milk (my favorite for this is soy milk or almond milk) with apple cider vinegar.

-• Yeast — You’ll need 1 packet of either instant yeast or active dry yeast.
+- Yeast — You’ll need one packet of either instant yeast or active dry yeast.

 How to Make Vegan English Muffins

-4. Let the dough raise until doubled in size (about an hour)
+- Let the dough rise until doubled in size (about an hour)

-5. Divide the dough into 16 pieces and roll into balls.
+- Divide the dough into 16 pieces and roll them into balls.
 Set them aside to rise for around 30 minutes.

 Here are more detailed step-by-step instructions: